pratikkulkarni228/Binary-search-tree/README.md

 # Binary-search-tree
-A binary search tree (Python) with following feaetures:
+A binary search tree (Python) with following features:
 -Insertion

 -Inorder traversal and printing